 Congressman Frank Pallone, chairman of the committee, agreed in his opening statement at the hearing that it is “time we stop changing our clocks.”
 But he said he was undecided about whether daylight saving time or standard time is the way to go.

-The European Union parliament voted in 2019 the end of time arrangements from 2021.
-However, countries can't agree on which time to chose and have even postponed the change.
+The European Union parliament voted in 2019 on the end of time arrangements from 2021.
+However, countries can’t agree on which time to choose and have even postponed the change.